RockyLelli/PlayGround1/src/java/README.md

 ## COMPILER COMMAND

-javac (to compile the non-compiled .java file), java (to execute the compiled .class file)
+javac: to compile the non-compiled (.java) file;
+java: to execute the compiled (.class) file.